henriquegogo/quiz/README.md

 # Full react example

-A full example of React application with redux, react-router, redux-thunk, axios, jest with enzyme and more.
+A full example of React application with redux, react-router, redux-thunk, sass, axios, enzyme and more.

 ## How to run